List of Kent County Cricket Club Twenty20 cricket records: Individual bowling records

 Six bowlers have taken five wickets in a Twenty20 innings for Kent, Wahab Riaz in 2011, Mitchell Claydon in 2013, Adam Milne in 2017, Imran Qayyum in 2019, Matt Milnes in 2021 and, most recently, Matt Parkinson in 2025.
 Adam Milne's five wickets for the cost of 11 runs in against Somerset in 2017 is the best bowling analysis for a Kent player.

 Seven bowlers have taken hat-tricks for Kent in the format.
 Ryan McLaren was the first to do so, doing so in the 2007 Twenty20 Cup final against Gloucestershire, Kent's first Twenty20 final success.
 Wahab Riaz took a hat-trick in 2011 against Gloucestershire as part of his five-wicket haul, Matt Coles took one in 2017 against Middlesex and Joe Denly, primarily a batsman, took one in 2018 against Surrey in a match in which he also scored a century.
-Adam Milne took a hat-trick from the final three balls of a match against Surrey in 2021, Grant Stewart repeated the feat across two overs against Middlesex during the 2023 season, and Matt Parkinson took one on his Twenty20 debut for the side in 2024 against Middlesex.
+Adam Milne took a hat-trick from the final three balls of a match against Surrey in 2021, Grant Stewart repeated the feat across two overs against Middlesex during the 2023 season, and Matt Parkinson took one on his Twenty20 debut for the team in 2024 against Middlesex.

 Only James Tredwell and Darren Stevens have taken more than 100 T20 wickets in total for the county as of June 2025.